AppDrag/appdrag-cloudbackend/README.md

 # appdrag-cloudbackend

 This is the official CloudBackend SDK for JavaScript, available for browsers and mobile devices, or Node.js backends.
 It is actively maintained by [AppDrag](https://appdrag.com "AppDrag") directly.

-AppDrag is a Cloud CMS & Backend made for web professionals.
-With AppDrag produce 5 times faster websites, blog e-commerce, databases, apis, ...
+AppDrag is a Cloud CMS & Backend made for web professionals and hosted on Amazon AWS.
+With AppDrag produce 5 times faster websites, blog e-commerce, Databases & API's.

 ### Features if this package
-- Cloud Database access
-- Cloud FileSystem access
+- Cloud Database: Execute SQL Queries and Non-queries
+- Cloud FileSystem: Write & upload files, create/rename/delete/list files and folders
 <br/>

 # Getting Started